Myki: Fares

 Metropolitan Melbourne is divided into two zones (Zones 1 and 2).
-Beyond metropolitan Melbourne there are a further fourteen zones (Zones 3–16).
+Beyond metropolitan Melbourne there are a further twenty seven zones (Zones 3–29).
 There are areas of overlap between some zones (notably Zones 1 and 2) where locations exist within both zones.

 The system calculates the cheapest fare for a passenger based on the times and zones travelled.
 Fares are assessed on the basis of a two-hour fare or a daily fare, which is twice the price of a two-hour fare.
 The two-hour fare provides unlimited travel within a two hour period from the first touch on, but if the first touch on is after 6pm, the two-hour fare provides unlimited travel until 3am the next day.
-The daily fare also provides unlimited travel until 3am the next day.
+The daily fare provides unlimited travel until 3am the next day.
+Myki provides free travel for seniors, carers, and disability support pensioner card holders on weekends, but not public holidays.

 Myki passes, valid for 7 days or 28–325 days, can be loaded onto a card and provide unlimited travel within a nominated zone or zones for the relevant period.
 If a 325 day pass is purchased, the days above 325 are free of charge up to 365 days.

 Following a 2022 Victorian state election promise, a daily fare cap was introduced where the fare cap applied for any journey in Victoria would be the same as a Zone 1+2 daily fare.
 This change was made to encourage public transport use and reduce the burden for people living in regional Victoria, as well as boosting regional tourism.
 However, there are criticisms due to the lower frequency of services in regional Victoria, where it was unknown whether the demand would be too big for the current system to handle and the unwillingness of the government to increase the service frequency.

 Ticketing requirements for trains, trams and buses in Melbourne are mainly contained in the Transport (Compliance and Miscellaneous) (Ticketing) Regulations 2017 and the Victorian Fares and Ticketing Manual.